 “So many people dislike themselves so thoroughly that they never see any reproduction of themselves that suits.
 None of us is born with the right face.
 It’s a tough job being a portrait photographer.”— Imogen Cunningham

-Before I had an in-home studio, my entire house was a studio and one of my favorite places to shoot was the kitchen because it had a North-facing bay window.
+Before I had my current in-home studio, I used my entire (former) home as a studio and one of my favorite places to shoot was the kitchen because it had a North-facing bay window.

 If the upside of shooting portraits in your house is that it’s convenient, the downside is that sooner or later you’re photographs are going to start looking similar.
 Moving or redecorating can be the most expensive alternatives so the best way to make your photographs look different is to make them look different in the digital darkroom.
 Here’s one way to do it.